Erica is our in-house naturopath here at AlkaWay. She keeps us all healthy and educated. Here’s her ‘take’ on spring detox. Worth a read!

 Garlic, thyme and cloves are all anti-microbial, thus can be beneficial in eliminating harmful bacteria in the digestive tract.
 Wormwood, black walnut, pau d’arco are used as anti-parasitic herbs which also increase the action of the large intestine and have a laxative effect.
 A laxative can be an important part of any detox as sluggish bowel motions gives more time for faeces to ferment in the bowel which increases the toxic load on the body.
 Some fermentation is essential for good bacteria, but too much can be detrimental.

 Gentian is used to stimulate digestion, specifically the release of gastric acid and digestive enzymes.
-This increase in function can help to increase nutrient absorption, and overall action of the digestive tract.
+This increase in function can help to increase nutrient absorption and the overall action of the digestive tract.

 So… to kick start your vitality a spring detox is strongly recommended.